Martin Surname

 They had the following children:

-William married second to Margaret Page, widow first of Daniel Posey and second of George Trible, on December 14, 1891 in Glendale, Douglas Co., Oregon 10.
+William married second to Margaret Page, widow first of Daniel Duty and second of George Trible, on December 14, 1891 in Glendale, Douglas Co., Oregon 10.
 She was born circa 1815 in Tennessee.
-She died on June 4, 1899 in Glendale, Douglas Co.
-Oregon 6.
+She died on June 4, 1899 in Jacksonville, Jackson Co., Oregon 6.

 infant male Slocum (1860-1860) infant female twins Slocum (1861-1861) Alfred Kenyon Slocum (1862-1915)